amirtuval/mysql-hyperloglog/README.md

 -----------

 The project uses [CMake](http://www.cmake.org/) as a build tool, and the code is platform independent, so it should compile fine on most platforms (linux, windows, mac).
 There might be some issues around compiling cmake that are beyond the scope of this guide to resolve.
 Please consult the documentation/relevant forums for it.
-For example, CMake has some issues with compiling 64 bit porjects on windows.
+For example, CMake has some issues with compiling 64 bit projects on windows.

 **Linux**